SatoriCyber/dac-tools/argocd_examples/README.md

 Note: The assumption that the git repo is tracked by ArgoCD, so the `git push` will trigger the ArgoCD helm reconciliation with the actual deployment.
 The script performs git push to a current branch.
 Consider changing it according to your company policy.

-A sample for the ArgoCD application defitinition for Satori DAC deployment:
+A sample for the ArgoCD application definition for Satori DAC deployment:
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Application